wbudic/LifeLog/Current Development Check List.md

-# Current Branch Development Sun-1.5
+# Branch Development LifeLog in Perl - Sun Stage v.
+1.5
-## Current
-LifeLog Document using Quill
--
-* Separate Page
-* Uses Encryption, Compression extension in SQLite.
-* Provide file attachments.

-**Log**
+*This page lists current development and issuses being worked on in the LifeLog app.
+Being in the **Sun** stage, means there is a production environment.
+And usable, used.
+When project reaches **Earth** stage.
+It will be at its final specification.
+No data structures or major new features can be added or requested anymore.
+Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*

+##LifeLog

+*&#10004; Implement RTF Documents.
+> Useful as more document style formated details can be added instead of just plain text.

+*&#10004; Preserve Search view selections.
+After edits and submit.
+> *&#10004; Preserve from to date selections.
+> *&#10004; Date View not working on Local entered date format.

- x Sum selected, income, expense, totals. x Sum on view. x Preserve from to date selections.
+*&#10004; Sum selected, income, expense, totals.

-## Urgent
+*&#10004; Sum on view.

+##LifeLog RTF Documents using Quill Javascript RTF API

+*&#10004; Separate JSON service page.
+> &#10004; Uses Encryption RTF Documents,
+>* Provide for file attachments.

+## URGENT FIXES AND KNOWN ISSUES
+* View by Date - search not showing at some instances up to current month entries.

-* Fix Interaction jumping edits and creating new entries via now button.
+&#10004; Fix Interaction jumping edits and creating new entries via now button.
->Fix some LTAGS not saved as LTags server side.
+>&#10004;  Fix some LTAGS not saved as LTags server side.

-*&#10004; Autologin feature, that expires on logout.
+&#10004; Autologin feature, that expires on logout.
-*&#10004; Data/Login control updated to read the configuration file.
+&#10004; Data/Login control updated to read the configuration file.
 &#10004; Configuration file to be updated to carry also categories.
 * &#10004; Configuration page to be updated, system variables description field to be implemented.
 * &#10004; Configuration page - data fix section to be implemented.